mblunier/betgame/brasil2014/README.txt

 	scores deletes the score.
 This is required after every match.

   /setting/{name}/{value}
 	Creates or updates a setting (see below).
+Settings may be deleted by specifying 'DELETE' as {value}.
+Settings, whose name starts with 'scoring_' cannot be deleted.

   /sysinfo
   	Shows information about the server where the game is running.